-In conclusion, the positive impact of work-based learning in occupational training and in improving the performance skills of workers is enormous.
-It's capability to improve learners' academic understanding, academic achievement and work skills is also remarkable but the impact of this is yet to be felt among work-based learners in Niger state.
-This is manifested in the high number of unproductive and skill deficient learners in various occupations found around the state.
-The reason for this shortcoming is yet to be known as there is no enough empirical evidence to explain the reason for these learning challenges among work-based learners.
-This has left one with the question of whether the learners are aware of how work-based learning are currently carried out, its' role in skill acquisition, and the strategies for improving work-based learning programme.
-Providing answers to these questions calls for the need for the study.
+The impact of work-based learning in occupational training and in improving the performance skills of workers are enormous.
+Its' capability to improve learners'

+is yet to be felt among work-based learners in Niger state.
+This is manifested in the high number of unproductive and skill deficient learners in various occupations found enough empirical evidence to explain the reason for these learning challenges among aware of how work-based learning are currently carried out, its' role in skill acquisition, to these questions calls for the need for the study.